demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 The following is an example of the flow when adding a field to work with the ILM content pack.
 This does not presume to cover all possible scenarios.

 1.  *Add an incident field*
-  1. Navigate to Settigns -> Advanced -> Fields and click *New Field*.
+    1. Navigate to Settings -> Advanced -> Fields and click *New Field*.
-  1. Enter the name for the field and click the *Attributes* tab.
+    2. Enter the name for the field and click the *Attributes* tab.
     1. Clear the *Add to all incident types* checkbox.
     1. In the *Add to incident types* drop-down, select the following:
 	    - IAM - Sync User
 	    - IAM - New Hire
 	    - IAM - Update User
 	    - IAM - Terminate User
 	    - IAM - Rehire User
     1. Click *Save*.

 1. Add an indicator field.
     1. Change the field type to *Indicator*.

     1. Click *New Field*.
     1. Give the same name as you entered for the Incident field.
 In this example, we have used Sample-Field-IAM.
     1. Click the *Attributes* tab.
     1. Clear the *Add to all incident types* checkbox.
     1. In the *Add to incident types* drop-down, select the User Profile indicator type.
     1. Click *Save*.

 1. Add the fields to the respective layouts.
     1. Navigate to *Settings -> Advanced -> Layouts*.
     1. Select the layout to which you want to add the field, for example, *User Profile*, and click *Duplicate*.
     1. Click the User Profile_copy layout.
     1. In the *Library*, click *Fields and Buttons*, and drag the field you added above to the section in the layout in which you want it to appear.
 In this example, we have added the field to the *Personal and Contact Information* section.
     1. Save the layout.
     1. Repeat this process for each of the other layouts in which you want the field to appear.

 1. Map the new field in all of the mappers.
     1. Navigate to *Settings -> Integrations -> Classification and Mapping*.
     1. Select the mapper to which you want to add the field, for example, *IAM Sync User - Workday*, and click *Duplicate*.
     1. Click *IAM Sync User - Workday_copy*.
     1. Under *Get data*, select the source from which you want to retrieve the sample data for mapping.
     1. Under *Select Instance*, select the instance of the selected source.
     1. Under *Incident Type*, select the relevant incident type, as follows:
         - for the Workday incoming mapper, add the field to the IAM-Sync-User incident type.
         - for Okta and Active Directory, add the field to the UserProfile incident type in both the incoming and outgoing mappers.
     1. Map the field from the layout to the field in schema.
 For purposes of this example, we have mapped the Sample-Field-IAM field to the employee number.
     1. Repeat this process for each additional field and save the mapper.
     1. Repeat this process for all of the mappers.
 There are 5 in total:
         - Workday incoming mapper
         - Okta incoming and outgoing mappers
         - Active Directory incoming and outgoing mappers

 1. Configure the integration instances to use the new mappers.
     1. Navigate to *Settings -> Servers and Services* and select one of the integration instances for this pack.
 In our example, we are using Workday.
     1. In both *Mapper (incoming)* fields (one located under the *Incident type* field and one located under the *Use system proxy settings* checkbox) select the copy mapper that you created above.
 In our example, that would be **IAM Sync User - Workday_copy**.